r-spatial/RQGIS/README.md

 -   Check if run\_qgis in fact is able to run all QGIS, SAGA, GRASS functions.
 It could be a problem that one needs to specify function arguments as characters.
 -   Take care of the error message: ERROR 1: Can't load requested DLL: C:4~1\_FileGDB.dll 193: %1 ist keine zulässige Win32-Anwendung.
 -   Write find\_root for Linux and Apple
--   Write html-vignette
+-   Write html-vignette, i.e. present a more complex QGIS example
 -   find out if SAGA and GRASS can be located somewhere else on the system, i.e. if they can be located outside of C:/OSGeo4W64
 -   Check out Sextante and test GDAL functions
--   write a more complex example
+-   look for SAGA, GRASS GIS, GDAL, sys, etc. (and find out if we need sys and if we need to specify the paths to the GIS in QGIS, I don't think so)